masterivanic/Dev-and-it-ressource/Readme.md

 - [Nuikita](https://nuitka.net/) - Nuikita is a python compiler written in Python that creates executables that run without a separate installer.
 - [Terminal apps](https://terminal-apps.dev/?ref=dailydev) - a collection of awesome TUI apps from around the web.
 - [Pydantic run](https://github.com/pydantic/pydantic.run) - Python browser sandbox.
+- [RunTipi](https://github.com/runtipi/runtipi) - Runtipi is a homeserver for everyone!
+One command setup, one click installs for your favorites self-hosted apps. ✨

 ## Articles
 - [Some article i have been written](https://medium.com/@philippeivan.com) - i'm still keep going